Real root finding for low rank linear matrices: Experiments

 \subsection{Examples}

 In this last section, we consider some examples of linear matrices coming from the literature, and we test the behavior of {\sf LowRank}.
 We consider examples of symmetric linear matrices since, as observed in Section \ref{motiv}, the main motivation for solving the real root finding problem is to obtain dedicated algorithms for spectrahedra and semidefinite programming.
+All these tests can be replicated via the Maple library {\sc Spectra} via the function $SolveLMI$ (cf. the documentation of Spectra and \cite{spectra} for details).

 \begin{example}[The Cayley cubic] We consider the $3 \times 3$ linear matrix